jborean93/PSOpenAD/README.md

 These cmdlets have the following requirements

-* PowerShell v5.1 or newer
+* PowerShell v7.0 or newer
-* .NET Framework 4.7.2+ or .NET Core+
-* Windows Server 2008 R2/Windows 7 or newer

 ## Installing